pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/groups/distributors.rst

 * :response_code:`400,if one or more of the required parameters is missing, the distributor type ID refers to a non-existent distributor, or the distributor indicates the supplied configuration is invalid`
 * :response_code:`404,if there is no repository with the given ID`
-* :response_code:`500,if the distributor raises an error during initialization`

 | :return:`an object that represents the newly added distributor`